-With commitment, specific goal setting, and the right resources, you can pass this daunting level in a short window.
+With commitment, specific goal setting, and the right resources, you can pass this challenging level in a short window.

-I hope you found these tips useful and I wish you the best of luck!
+I hope you found these CFA Level 2 tips useful and I wish you the best of luck!
 If you have any questions or further tips to add, please just drop them in the comments below.

 Meanwhile, you may find these related articles of interest: